 Visit the village of Sainte-Mère-Église

-Sainte-Mère-Église is a charming commune in the department of Manche.
-Known for the Airborne Museum, you can also visit its famous Church of Our Lady of the Assumption on whose roof paratrooper John Steele hung in 1944.
-But the village is also home to:
+Sainte-Mère-Église is a charming commune in the Manche département.
+Known for its Airborne Museum, you can also visit the famous Church of Notre-Dame de l’Assomption, from whose roof paratrooper John Steele hung in 1944.
+But the village is also home to..:

 - the Farm-Museum of Cotentin which retraces the life in the countryside in post-war Normandy,